adambrikman/books-to-read/README.md

 - Title
 - Number of pages
 - Author (dropdown)
-- Whether or not the book needs to be read (This permits users to use this app to simply keep track of all books already read)
+- Whether or not the book needs to be read
-- Book cover (Drag and Drop of Browse functionality for book's cover image)
+- Book cover (image upload)
 - Description of why the user wants to read the book.

 ### Books to Read